 How popular is the baby name Jetta in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Jetta and check out all the blog posts that mention the name Jetta.
+Plus, check out all the blog posts that mention the name Jetta.

 Last month, Joy Lowther of Norfolk, England, went into labor while shopping in a local supermarket.
 Ten minutes later, she gave birth to a baby girl.

 She and her boyfriend decided to name the baby Porsche, as one of their older children is called Mercedes.
 The other two are Frank* and Alfie — who’s now called Alfa, says Joy, “because the girls are named after cars.”